Atherton Tableland: History

-The first European exploration of this area, part of the traditional land of the Dyirbal, was undertaken in 1875 by James Venture Mulligan.
+The first European exploration of this area was undertaken in 1875 by James Venture Mulligan.
+Mulligan and his party were led by Aboriginal guides.
 Mulligan was prospecting for gold, but instead found tin.
+In 1879, John Atherton and his party settled with their cattle near the town which now bears his name.
+Atherton Creek is also named after John Atherton.

 The town of Herberton was established on 19 April 1880 by John Newell to exploit the tin find, and mining began on 9 May.
-By the September of that year, Herberton had a population of 300 men and 27 women.
+Later that year, Herberton had a population of 300 men and 27 women.
+At its apogee, Herberton was the richest tin mining field in Australia, and was home to 17 pubs, 2 local newspapers and a brewery.

-In the late 19th century the Mulligan Highway was carved through the hills from Herberton and passed through what is now Main Street, Atherton, before continuing down to Port Douglas.
+In the late 19th century, the Mulligan Highway was built through the hills from Herberton and passed through what is now Main Street, Atherton, before continuing down to Port Douglas.
 This road was used by the coaches of Cobb and Co to access Western Queensland.

-At its apogee, Herberton was the richest tin mining field in Australia, and was home to 17 pubs, 2 local newspapers and a brewery.